skip to Main Content

 Weird State Tax Facts

-Alabama-Residents still pay a Confederate veterans tax, despite the fact that all Civil War veterans are long dead.
-Nowadays the tax supports the Confederate Memorial Park.
+Alabama-Residents still pay a Confederate veterans tax, even though all Civil War veterans are dead.
+Nowadays, the tax supports the Confederate Memorial Park.

 • South Carolina Any meat packer or butcher in the state can get a $50 rebate by donating a deer carcass to charity to be used to feed the hungry.